ralphbean/llm-compressor-hermetic-demo/README.md

 # LLM Compressor Hermetic Build Demo

-This repository demonstrates a hermetic build pipeline for LLM quantization using Konflux, showcasing:
+Using LLM Compressor in a hermetic build in Konflux, showcasing:

-- **Custom llm-compressor task** - A new Tekton task for running LLM quantization
+- An offline hermetic run of [llm-compressor](https://github.com/vllm-project/llm-compressor) to produce a quantized model on a GPU capable node in Konflux.
-- **x-huggingface support in hermeto** - Hermetic dependency fetching for Hugging Face models and datasets
+- An [AI SBOM](https://github.com/aibom-squad/SBOM-for-AI-Use-Cases), enabled by the offline hermetic build.
+(Learn about the hermeto strategy from [Adam Cmiel at Open Source Summit 2025](https://youtu.be/cwmdQI6uWWA)).

-**One-shot quantization** is used - compressing TinyLlama-1.1B-Chat-v1.0 using SmoothQuant + GPTQ as a kind of "hello world".
+- [Highly-detailed SLSA build provenance attestations](https://developers.redhat.com/articles/2025/05/15/how-we-use-software-provenance-red-hat#attestation_example), created with the neutral observer pattern that Konflux inherits from Tekton.

-## New Things
+Simple **one-shot quantization** is used, compressing TinyLlama-1.1B-Chat-v1.0 using SmoothQuant + GPTQ as a kind of "hello world".

-The following pieces were created to support this demo:
+This demo was enabled by:

-1. **llm-compressor task** - Custom Tekton task from [build-definitions/llm-compressor](https://github.com/ralphbean/build-definitions/tree/llm-compressor)
+- **llm-compressor patches** - A few patches were needed in llm-compressor to [support HF env vars](https://github.com/vllm-project/llm-compressor/pull/1902) and to [suppress an eager network request](https://github.com/vllm-project/llm-compressor/pull/1954).
-2. **hermeto x-huggingface** - ML dependency management from [hermeto PR #1141](https://github.com/hermetoproject/hermeto/pull/1141).
+- **new llm-compressor task** - A new Tekton task for running LLM quantization from [build-definitions/llm-compressor](https://github.com/ralphbean/build-definitions/tree/llm-compressor)

-See also an earlier demo of just the hermeto huggingface support (2) at [youtu.be/fY4tXDkUa5I](https://youtu.be/fY4tXDkUa5I).
+- **new x-huggingface support in hermeto** - Hermetic dependency fetching for Hugging Face models and datasets from [hermeto PR #1141](https://github.com/hermetoproject/hermeto/pull/1141) (see standalone demo at [youtu.be/fY4tXDkUa5I](https://youtu.be/fY4tXDkUa5I)).

 ## Repository Structure